LAST UPDATED ON March 8, 2023

 RingCentral MVP

-RingCentral MVP (formerly RingCentral Office) is not only one of the fiercest rivals of Nextiva, but it’s also one of the best business VoIP services you can use today.
-This Belmont, California based company was founded in 1999 and has been offering business communication tools ever since.
+RingCentral MVP (formerly RingCentral Office) is not only one of Nextiva’s closest competitors but also one of the best business VoIP services you can use today.
+Based in Belmont, California, the company was founded in 1999 and has been offering business communication tools ever since.

-RingCentral MVP has a comprehensive set of features that are ideal for both growing and complex teams.
-As a Nextiva user, if you’re looking for more third-party integrations, and granular call management features such as call flip and screening in lower tiers or have a presence outside of the U.S. market, RingCentral MVP will serve you better.
+RingCentral MVP has comprehensive features ideal for both growing and complex teams.
+If you’re a Nextiva user looking for more third-party integrations and detailed call management features like call forwarding and screening at lower tiers or have a presence outside of the United States, RingCentral MVP is the go-to alternative.

 Best RingCentral MVP Features